Facts and Tips About Sun Safety

 b) An SPF of at least 15 with broad-spectrum protection from UVA and UVB rays.

-Answer to #9: What should you look for in a sunscreen? b) SPF is a measure only for UVB protection.
-Look for a product that says broad or multi-spectrum UVA/UVB and with ingredients like avobenzone (Parsol 1789), titanium oxide, zinc oxide or Mexoryl SX.
+Answer to #9: What should you look for in sunscreen? b) SPF is a measure only for UVB protection.
+Look for a product that says broad or multi-spectrum UVA/UVB and with ingredients like avobenzone (Parsol 1789), titanium oxide, zinc oxide, or Mexoryl SX.

 Sun Protection Extras